Welcome to ZelixOS

 What It Offers

-- Links to documentation and community resources
+- Links to documentation and community

-- System information display
+- System information overview

 Accessing Welcome App